Warren Parrish: Marriage

 Parrish married Elizabeth "Betsy" Patten (1797–1834).
 Their daughter Mary Parrish was born in Theresa, Jefferson County, New York in 1828.

 Elizabeth was the younger sister of David W. Patten who became one of the original Latter Day Saint apostles in 1835.

 Baptism by Brigham Young

 Patten records that on "May 20, 1833, brother Brigham Young came to Theresa, Indian River Falls, where I had been bearing testimony to my relatives; and after preaching several discourses, he baptized my brothers Archibald and Ira Patten, Warren Parrish, Cheeseman, my mother, and my sister Polly."

 Participation in Zion's Camp

 In 1834, Joseph Smith said he received a revelation from God, calling for a militia to be raised in Kirtland which would then march to Missouri and "redeem Zion."
 Parrish volunteered to join a group of about 200 men to form the militia, which became known as "Zion's Camp".
 Parrish and his wife Elizabeth left Kirtland with Zion’s Camp on May 4, 1834.

-Sadly, Parrish's wife Elizabeth died from cholera at Rush Creek, Clay County, Missouri on June 27, 1834.
+Parrish's wife Elizabeth died from cholera at Rush Creek, Clay County, Missouri on June 27, 1834.